gambitph/Stackable/readme.txt

 = 2.1.1 =
 * New: Welcome to Stackable modal popup
 * New: Auto-block recovery functionality for styling block errors and block update errors
+* New: Support for Jetpack's Site Accelerator for background images
 * Change: Updated video in settings screen
 * Fixed: Border radius not being followed for blog posts block when updating from v1
 * Fixed: Fixed mobile responsiveness of blog posts block when using 4 columns